gkhnelbstn/end-to-end-video-game-ml/README.md

 Admin templates are loaded from `/app/src/backend/templates` inside the container.

 If you see a 500 error on list pages after upgrading SQLAdmin, avoid using legacy `column_filters` with raw model columns; use the new filter API or remove filters.

+### Default admin (created automatically)

+On API startup, if no admin user exists, the app creates a default admin:

+- Username: `admin`
+- Password: `adminpass`

+Change this in production.
+You can log into the admin panel with these credentials at `http://localhost:8000/admin`.

 ## Project Structure